Guide · Last updated 2 June 2026

 Quick Summary

-- World-class birdwatching: tens of thousands of migratory birds pass through
+• World-class birdwatching: tens of thousands of migratory birds pass through the Strait

-- Dolphins in the Strait are reliably spotted spring through summer
+• Dolphins reliably spotted spring through summer from Marina Bay

-- Easter week: catch Semana Santa processions just across the border in La Linea
+• Easter week: catch Semana Santa processions a short walk across the border in La Linea

 If you have been thinking about visiting Gibraltar, spring is your window.
 April and May hit a sweet spot that summer simply cannot match.
 The temperatures are perfect, the Rock is alive with colour, the sea is starting to come alive, and the tourist crowds have not arrived yet.
 This is the Gibraltar that locals know and love.